ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 It seems the better the models become, the harder they'll be to build useful guardrails around, and for now I need a break.

 I'll probably revisit the harness as I engage more with the problems I face with Sol, Fable, and beyond, but for now I'm going to stick with a hands-on approach to my development.

-As the models get more powerful, **I need to instruct them less, but the instruction is more important than ever.**
+Putting powerful models in a loop with lazy prompting can be fun, but trusting their output is getting harder.

-Putting them in a loop with lazy prompting can be fun, but trusting their output seems harder now than ever.
+As the models get more powerful, **I need to instruct them less, but the instruction is now more important than ever.**

 Heck, even Terminal Bench 3.0 has added the following instructions to all of their [tasks](https://github.com/harbor-framework/terminal-bench/blob/v3.0.0/tasks/distributed-dedup/instruction.md):

 > **"Do not cheat by using online solutions or hints specific to this task."**

 Is this enough? **Unlikely.**